 - P10,000 book allowance.

-- P500 allowance for PE Uniform accredited for First Year Semester.
+- P500 allowance for PE uniform accredited for the first year semester.

-- Students who are studying outside their home province will be granted roundtrip allowance.
+- Students who are studying outside their home province will be granted a roundtrip allowance.

-- For those who acquired the course of under the Bachelor of Science in Mining, Geology, Physics, Applied Physics, and Physics Teaching will receive a support of P5,000.
+- Those who acquire the course under the Bachelor of Science in Mining, Geology, Physics, Applied Physics, and Physics Teaching will receive a support of P5,000.

-- If the curriculum is requiring summer classes, P1,500 is granted to the scholar for tuition and other school fees.
+- If the curriculum requires summer classes, P1,500 is granted to the scholar for tuition and other school fees.

-- There is a second book allowance of P500, but you must submit official receipt
+- There is a second book allowance of P500, but you must submit an official receipt

 The Pros of Being a DOST Scholar

-Students who take DOST scholarship examination is to lessen the burden of their parent supporting their tuition and school expenses.
-Lots of students are aiming to become one of the scholars but only a few deserving ones were chosen.
-What are the pros of being DOST scholar?
+Students who take the DOST scholarship examination are to lessen the burden of their parents supporting their tuition and school expenses.
+Lots of students are aiming to become scholars, but only a few deserving ones were chosen.
+What are the pros of being a DOST scholar?

 They will support you financially.

 Some Filipino parents find it hard to support all of their children in college.
-To continue their college years, they are urging their children to take DOST scholarship examination.
-Once you passed the test, you will be given P10,000 or P8,000 financial support for your school tuition every semester.
-Other than this, DOST will give other allowance for the books and other expenses while in college.
+To continue their college years, they are urging their children to take the DOST scholarship examination.
+Once you pass the test, you will be given P10,000 or P8,000 in financial support for your school tuition every semester.
+Other than this, DOST will provide other allowances for books and other expenses while in college.